-To request a tutor for a course, please stop by at the front desk at the Writing Center (first floor, Brothers College) and fill out a request for tutor form.
+To request a tutor for a course, please stop by at the front desk at the Center for Academic Excellence (library, 1st floor) and fill out a request for tutor form.
 If no one is at the desk, please leave us a note with your e-mail, and we will be in touch.

 Once we receive your request, we will set up an initial appointment in the Writing Centerwith you, your tutor, and a staff member to go over tutoring regulations, requirements, guidelines, and expectations.
 After this first meeting, tutors and students set up their own meeting schedules.
 Please note that if we don’t have a tutor for your course on our roster, it might take us 7-10 days to hire a tutor.
 Occasionally, it is challenging to find a tutor for a particular course.
 While we do our very best to connect students with tutors, please know that we cannot guarantee a tutor for every course.

 Tutoring will be conducted as one-on-one sessions or group sessions as agreed in discussions with faculty members and staff.
 Before mid-terms and finals, depending on student request, we try to set up walk-in hours for a select number of courses that present a high demand.
 Please check with our staff at the front desk of the Writing Center for further information.